 Walnut Creek Metropolitan Park is 293 acres of hike-and-bike trails that offers an off-leash area.
 The trails are hilly, meandering trails that are very popular for mountain bikers, so be careful if your dog is skittish of bicyclists.

 1317 W 10th St, Austin, TX 78703

-Situated in the middle of historic Clarksville, West Austin Park is 3 acre park.
-Within the park is basketball courts, picnic tables, tennis courts and of course a fenced off-leash dog area.
+Situated in the middle of historic Clarksville, West Austin Park is a 3-acre park.
+Within the park are basketball courts, picnic tables, tennis courts, and of course, a fenced off-leash dog area.

 907 West Slaughter Lane, Austin, TX 78748